DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/api/api-policy.md

 # Configuring API policies

-DCE 5.0 Microservice gateway supports nine API policies: load balancing, path rewriting, timeout configuration, retry mechanism, request header rewriting, response header rewriting, Websocket, local traffic limiting, and health check.
+DCE 5.0 Microservice gateway supports twelve API policies: load balancing, path rewriting, timeout configuration, retry mechanism, request header rewriting, response header rewriting, Websocket, local traffic limiting,health check,global rate limit,cookie rewriting and black/white list.
 You can use a single strategy or a combination of strategies to achieve best practices. <! -- For combination configuration of API policies, see [ API policy configuration Best practices ]()-->

 There are two ways to configure API policies: